DLRP1995/Huey/CONTRIBUTING.md

 - Expected and actual results.
 - Any relevant logs, screenshots, or error messages.
 - For hardware-specific issues, provide system specs and setup details (e.g., CPU, RAM, disk space, etc.).
+- Provide any workaround steps you may have found to help in diagnosing the problem.

 ## Community and Communication
 Join our community to stay updated and engage with other contributors:

 - **Community Forum:** Participate in discussions, ask questions, and share ideas at our [Community Forum](link_to_forum).
-- **Virtual Meetups:** We hold regular virtual meetups every [time frame].
+- **Virtual Meetups:** We hold regular virtual meetups every month.
 Details are posted on the community forum.
 - **Monthly Updates:** Project updates will be provided monthly, detailing the latest features, issues, and future roadmap.
+- **Instant Messaging:** Join our chat channel at [link_to_chat] for real-time collaboration with the community.

 ## Acknowledgments
 Your contributions make the Monkey Head Project better.
 Thank you for your time, effort, and expertise.
 We appreciate every contributor's effort, no matter how big or small.